 As the Evelyn Stefansson Nef Director of the Erikson Institute, Jane G. Tillman, PhD, ABPP, works to develop existing and new programs to support psychoanalytic education, training, scholarship, research, interdisciplinary studies, and advocacy that contribute to knowledge about human development across the lifespan and the ways identity is shaped in various sociocultural and historical contexts.
 Developing Riggs’ institutional archives and specialty library to contribute to scholarly research is also a significant aspect of the Erikson Institute.
 Applying the clinical learning available at the Austen Riggs Center to larger social contexts and problems in order to contribute to our local community and beyond by improving access to mental health care, addressing issues of stigma, collaborative care, and suicide prevention are all aspects of the Erikson Institute.

-As a psychotherapist and psychoanalyst Tillman treats patients at the Center.
+As a psychotherapist and psychoanalyst, Dr. Tillman treats patients at the Center.
 And, as a researcher, she is interested in suicide prevention and post-vention.

 Professional Affiliations/Organizational Memberships